m-d-johnson/golang-wdtk-linkgenerator/README.md

 ## Purpose

-This repo contains a tool that work with data provided by [MySociety](https://www.mysociety.org/).
+This repo contains a tool that works with data provided by [MySociety](https://www.mysociety.org/).
 Among other things, it generates an overview of police forces in the United Kingdom.

 There is also some code in here that can generate overview tables of the entire WDTK list of public bodies, or a subset.